sid-sr/among-us-bot/README.md

 * Set ```DISCORD_TOKEN``` and ```DISCORD_GUILD``` in .env-sample and rename the file to .env
 * Run ```python bot.py```
 * If successful, server info and console logging will start on terminal.
+* This can be deployed for free on Heroku.

 ## Logs:
 ---